webrtc-rs/apprtc/README.md

 - A signaling-issued admission token bound to the room/client pair.
 - Explicit `{control:"registered"}` acknowledgement before signaling starts.
 - An `epoch` on every browser `send` frame; stale or malformed epochs are dropped.
 - Symmetric WebSocket relay for offers, answers, and trickle-ICE candidates; V2 does not use `/message` or the V1 WebSocket POST fallback.
 - Authenticated leave using `Authorization: Bearer <admission_token>` and `p2p-promote` for the surviving participant.

 SFU-capable V2 adds:

 - Capacity-aware selection of a ready SFU worker when the third member joins.
 - An ordered `JoinMember` barrier for all room members before signaling commits `Upgrading` to `SFU` and increments the signal epoch.
 - A fresh browser SFU peer connection while the existing P2P connection remains active; the old P2P connection closes only after SFU ICE connects.
-- Grid-based remote participant video while retaining the existing self-view and call controls.
+- Grid-based remote participants: the peer video/audio fills the window as a responsive grid of per-publisher tiles, the only UI change from P2P — the self-view and call controls keep their P2P positions.
+Each tile groups a peer's forwarded video and audio, and a peer's tile is removed from the grid when it leaves the room (reconciled from the negotiated transceivers after each SFU re-offer).
 - SFU publish/subscribe SDP and full trickle-ICE exchange through the same browser V2 WebSocket envelope.
 - Reliable worker events, command result correlation and deduplication, health/capacity reporting, same-instance reconnect synchronization, and command replay.
 - Ordered worker-side joins and leaves for members admitted to or removed from an existing SFU room.

 SFU→P2P downgrade is intentionally deferred.